 The trunk supports are gas-filled and can wear out over time.
 As they weaken, they no longer support the weight of your Chevrolet trunk lid or liftgate.
 The good news is that you can change Chevrolet trunk struts yourself.

-- Trunk won't stay open by itself anymore
+- The trunk won't stay open by itself anymore.

 What you will need

-- Park your Chevrolet on a level surface and set the parking brakes.
+- Park the Chevrolet on a level surface and set the parking brakes.
 Turn off the ignition.

 Open the trunk or the liftgate and have a friend hold up the trunk as you remove the rear gas struts.

 Locate the trunk struts that need to be replaced.